armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-27-5.md

 {{< include "known-issues/ki-secrets-and-spring-cloud.md" >}}
 {{< include "known-issues/ki-pipelines-as-code-gh-comments.md" >}}

-## Early Access
+## Early Access features

 ### Pipelines as Code multi-branch enhancement

-Now you can configure Pipelines as Code to pull Dinghy files from multiple branches on the same repo.
+Now you can configure Pipelines as Code to pull Dinghy files from multiple branches in the same repo.
 Cut out the tedious task of managing multiple repos; have a single repo for Spinnaker application pipelines.
 See [Multiple branches]({{< ref "continuous-deployment/armory-admin/dinghy-enable#multiple-branches" >}}) for how to enable and configure this feature.

 ### Feature flag in Orca to use the new Igor stop endpoint